-These privacy concerns represent an inherent challenge to using this method as implemented, but accommodations could be made to gather some if not all of the same information.
-For example, using less frequent prompting with wider time completion windows (i.e., a weekly audio check-in) may increase individuals’ ability to find a private moment.
-Additionally, allowing individuals to type their response as an alternative completion method could assuage concerns.
+These privacy concerns represent an inherent challenge to using this method as implemented, but accommodations could be made to gather some, if not all, of the same information.
+For example, using less-frequent prompting with wider time completion windows (ie, a weekly audio check-in) may increase individuals’ ability to find a private moment.
+In addition, allowing individuals to type their response as an alternative completion method could assuage concerns.
 This alternative would prevent acoustic analysis, but it would still permit natural language processing of open-ended responses.

-These accommodations could encourage greater adherence among those who completed few or no audio check-ins as well as individuals who missed check-ins sporadically due to privacy concerns.
-Finding ways to assuage privacy concerns and accommodate individual preferences may be useful as many other participants valued and believed they benefited from recording these daily audio check-ins.
+These accommodations could encourage greater adherence among those who completed few or no audio check-ins, as well as individuals who missed check-ins sporadically because of privacy concerns.
+Finding ways to assuage privacy concerns and accommodate individual preferences may be useful, as many other participants valued and believed that they benefited from recording these daily audio check-ins.

-Consistent with this somewhat polarized evaluation of the audio check-ins, a more nuanced consideration of distribution for adherence across participants suggested it was somewhat bi-modal.
-Participants tended to either adhere well or very poorly with this method.
+Consistent with this somewhat polarized evaluation of the audio check-ins, a more nuanced consideration of the distribution for adherence across participants suggested that it was somewhat bimodal.
+Participants tended to adhere well or poorly to this method.

-More broadly, participants’ self-reported perceptions were only moderately consistent across the different sensing methods.
-This can be seen in the moderate ICCs (and bivariate correlations) across methods for each self-report item.
-In other words, high dislike ratings for 1 sensing method by a specific participant did not strongly indicate that this same participant would also dislike the other sensing methods.
-This is also true for ratings of interference and willingness to use for 1 year items.
-Participants could dislike (or be unwilling to use, etc.) 1 method but not others.
-To the degree to which concerns are method-specific, opportunities may exist to tailor sensing systems to user preferences.
-In other words, participants could opt-out of methods they deemed unacceptable but provide those other sensing methods that were acceptable to them.
-For example, our behavioral adherence data suggest that some participants would not have completed the study if daily audio check-ins were required, yet they were willing to provide data via other personal sensing methods.
-Algorithms that use sensed data for clinical applications could then be developed for different combinations of available raw data streams.
-Participants could be educated that personalized algorithms will likely perform better if given access to more raw data streams.
-This education will allow them to make an informed choice as to the threshold they set for themselves to opt-out and the potential consequences of not providing that data source.
-However, allowing them to opt-out of some methods may increase the number of participants who will agree to provide sensed data.
+More broadly, the participants’ self-reported perceptions were only moderately consistent across the different sensing methods.
+This can be observed in the moderate ICCs (and bivariate correlations) across the methods for each self-reported item.
+In other words, high dislike ratings for 1 sensing method by a specific participant did not strongly indicate that the same participant would also dislike the other sensing methods.
+This is also true for the ratings of interference and willingness to use for 1 year items.
+Participants could dislike (or be unwilling to use) one method but not others.
+To the degree to which concerns are method specific, opportunities may exist to tailor sensing systems to user preferences.
+In other words, participants could opt out of the methods they deemed unacceptable but provide data for other sensing methods that were acceptable to them.
+For example, our behavioral adherence data suggest that some participants would not have completed the study if daily audio check-ins were required; however, they were willing to provide data via other personal sensing methods.
+Algorithms that use sensed data for clinical applications can then be developed for different combinations of the available raw data streams.
+Participants could be informed that personalized algorithms will likely perform better if given access to more raw data streams.
+This education will allow them to make an informed choice regarding the threshold they set for themselves to opt out and the potential consequences of not providing that data source.
+However, allowing them to opt out of some methods may increase the number of participants who will agree to provide sensed data.

-5. Benefits Likely Matter
+Benefits Likely Matter